 The most effective path to AI governance compliance follows four steps in sequence:

-2. Assess every system.
+- Assess every system.
 Complete a structured risk assessment for each inventoried system.
 Use a deterministic questionnaire with defined risk factors so that classifications are auditable — not subjective.
-A compliant risk assessment is one a regulator can verify.
+A defensible risk assessment is one anyone can verify.

-3. Implement controls and generate documents.
-Use the risk assessment outputs to implement proportionate controls, generate required disclosure statements, create governance policies, and set review schedules.
+- Implement controls and generate documents.
+Use the risk assessment outputs to implement proportionate controls, generate disclosure statements where they apply, create governance policies, and set review schedules.
 This phase is where purpose-built software provides the most leverage — automation that would take weeks manually can be completed in hours.

-4. Operate the program continuously.
+- Operate the program continuously.
 Governance is not complete when the initial documentation is done.
 Maintain the inventory as systems change, complete periodic risk reviews, log incidents, track control completion, and obtain regular executive certifications.
-An ongoing governance operation — not a one-time compliance project — is what TRAIGA requires.
+An ongoing governance operation — not a one-time compliance project — is what actually keeps you defensible.

 AI governance is now table stakes